-2.4.2.2.2 Delta/Sum Ratio
+2.4.1.1.2 Delta/Sum Ratio

 The Delta/Sum Ratio control in the Monopulse Characteristics Control Panel sets the level of Delta Channel signals relative to that of the Sum Channel signals.
 The Delta/Sum Ratio may be set from -41.75 to +12.0 dB in 0.25 dB increments.
-In Constant Ring Mode the Boresight Control can disable the use of the Delta/Sum ratio control.
 Section 2.2.7 of the System Operations/Training Manual provides additional information on the use of the Delta/Sum Ratio control.